Simulating core excitation in breakup reactions of halo nuclei using an effective three-body force: Results

 We look in particular at two observables measured at RIKEN \cite{Fuk04}.
 The first is the breakup cross section expressed as a function of the relative energy $E$ between the $^{10}$Be core and the halo neutron after dissociation, ``the energy distribution", see \Fig{f2}(a).
 Because we focus on the excitation of $^{11}$Be resonant states during the breakup, we also look at the angular distribution, in which the breakup cross section is computed as a function of the scattering angle $\theta$ of the $^{10}$Be-n centre of mass within the energy range of the $\fial^+$ resonance, $1.2~\mbox{MeV}\le E \le 1.4~\mbox{MeV}$, see \Fig{f2}(b).

-Figure~\ref{f2} also shows the results of our first series of tests, compared to the experimental data.
-(Note that all curves have been folded with the experimental resolution \cite{Fuk04}.)
-The red solid line represents the theoretical cross sections obtained without the three-body force, as found in \Ref{CPH18}.
+Figure~\ref{f2} illustrates the results of our first series of tests.
+So that we can compare to the experimental data of Ref.~\cite{Fuk04} the theory curves in the left panel have been folded with the experimental energy resolution (a Gaussian with $\sigma=0.191~{\rm MeV}^{1/2}\sqrt{E}$ \cite{Fuk04}); those in the right panel were folded with the angular resolution (a Gaussian with $\sigma=0.48^\circ$ \cite{Fuk04}).
+In Fig.~\ref{f2}(b) we accounted for the finite experimental energy resolution by normalising the result from the angular folding to the integral of the energy distribution [Fig.~\ref{f2}(a)] in the vicinity of the $\fial^+$ resonance.
+The red solid line represents the theoretical cross sections obtained without three-body force, as found in Ref.~\cite{CPH18}.
 Although the description of $^{11}$Be includes resonant states in both the $d_{5/2}$ and $d_{3/2}$ waves, their effect in the calculation is far less than the peaks seen in the data at these resonance energies.
 The $d_{5/2}$ resonance leads to only half of the required strength to reproduce the data in the region of the $\fial^+$ state, and the effect of the $d_{3/2}$ resonance is barely visible after folding.
 This result is unaffected by the value of $r_0$ that is chosen, i.e., it seems independent of the off-shell behavior of $V_{c\rm n}$.
 We concluded that our simple three-body model of the reaction lacked some significant degrees of freedom.
-According to the work of Moro and Lay \cite{ML12} one possibility is the excitation of the $^{10}$Be core to its $2^+$ excited state.
+According to the work of Moro and Lay \cite{ML12}, one possibility is the excitation of the $^{10}$Be core to its $2^+$ excited state.

-We therefore add the three-body potential \eq{e4} to our model and run a series of DEA calculations that probe different depths and ranges.
-A first simple choice is to assume $R_0^{c\rm n}=R_0^{cT}=R_0$ and take it equal to the range of the $c$-$T$ nuclear interaction, which is about 3.5~fm.
-For that choice, we find that a negative $V_0^{3b}$, i.e. an attractive three-body force, leads to an increase of the breakup strength at both $d$ resonances.